Cruelty to animals: Internet videos

 Cruelty to animals has often been filmed on video and uploaded to social media websites or private Internet groups.
 This may involve large-scale, systematic operations; a notable example of this was a global monkey torture ring uncovered by the BBC in June 2023, where participants would produce and distribute videos of monkeys being hurt and killed.
 Individuals who have published animal cruelty content include Luka Magnotta, a Canadian murderer who uploaded YouTube videos of himself torturing and killing cats; Rubén Marrero Pernas, a man in Cuba who was found to be raping, torturing then killing dogs and recording the acts online for an audience; and Leighton Labute, a Canadian man who was arrested in 2020 for torturing and killing three hamsters, and uploading the video to social media.

 The video-sharing site YouTube has been criticized for hosting thousands of videos of real-life animal cruelty, especially the feeding of one animal to another for entertainment and spectacle.
 Although some of these videos have been flagged as inappropriate by users, YouTube has generally declined to remove them, unlike videos that include copyright infringement.
 In 2021, YouTube banned staged animal rescue videos, where animals were purposely put in danger before being saved.

+According to a news article published on January 11, 2026, in the culture section of Index, videos circulating on social media that show the "rescue" of frozen animals may pose real dangers, as animals can be deliberately exposed to extreme cold, placed in icy water or on frozen surfaces, and subjected to unprofessional rescue methods—such as striking ice, rough handling, or rapid warming—causing severe suffering or even death.